JellyTitan/Sofle-Pico/README.md

 ![OLED sockets](images/build_guide_v3/sofle_pico_LH_OLED_socket.png)
 We will be installing the OLED so it overhangs the Pro Micro.
 1. Determine which socket your model of OLED will use.
-1. Add electrican's tape to the bottom of the OLED module where it might contact the Pico.
+1. Add electrician's tape to the bottom of the OLED module where it might contact the Pico.
 1. Insert the 4 pin, half height female header into the appropriate outlined footprint on the top of the PCB.
 On both the right and left hands, this will be to the right of the Pico.
 Use capton tape to hold the socket in place while you solder the first pin.
 Check that the socket is perpendicular to the pcb.
 If it's not, reheat that solder joint and adjust.
 1. Solder the remaining socket pins.
 1. Push the OLED pins into the socket.
 You may need to trim the OLED pins so the insulation on the female and male headers mate and the OLED sits just above the Pro Micro.
 The downside to socketing is the OLED isn't as secure in the half height socket.
 When turning the keyboard upside down I find the OLED will lever away from the Pro Micro somewhat.